EnzymeAD/rustbook/src/future_work.md

 Enzyme core should be sufficient, making it a nice task to get started.
 [rsmpi](https://github.com/rsmpi/rsmpi) (Rust wrapper for MPI) should already work, but it would be good to test.

-### Batching
-Batching allows computing multiple derivatives at once.
-This can help amortizing the cost of the forward pass.
-It can also be used to enable future vectorization.
-This feature is quite popular for ML projects.
-The JAX documentation gives an example [here](https://jax.readthedocs.io/en/latest/jax-101/04-advanced-autodiff.html#per-example-gradients).
-Batching is supported by Enzyme core and can be trivially implemented for Rust-Enzyme in a few hours, the main blocker is bikesheding are around the frontend.
-Do we want to accept `N` individual shadow arguments?
-Do we want to accept a tuple of N elements?
-An array `[T;N]`?

 ### Custom Derivatives
 Let's assume that you want to use [differentiable rendering](https://arxiv.org/abs/2006.12057), but someone added a "fast" version of the [inverse square root function](https://en.wikipedia.org/wiki/Fast_inverse_square_root#Overview_of_the_code) to your render engine,